treko90/tarsus/README.md

 ![image](https://github.com/user-attachments/assets/fb7a3d04-3eaf-4490-a01b-6c8ce580588a)

 The pipeline processes raw mass spectrometric data by three open-source tools and outputs validated list of single amino acid substitutions (SAAV) in comparison to the reference database.
 Validation step is computationally intensive and requiries parallel processing on computational cluster.
-The scripts in this repository are adapted to our cluster environment and will necessitate a custom modifications.
+The scripts in this repository are adapted to our cluster environment and will necessitate a custom modifications towards your system.
 The purpose is to exemplify the usage of open-source software packages in the unified pipeline and provide a guidance in pipelines adoption in different environment.

 **Software requirements:**